jeisen0105/Cyclistic/README.md

 | member        	| Oct   	| 289761      	| 11.88               	|
 | member        	| Nov   	| 177129      	| 10.95               	|
 | member        	| Dec   	| 102515      	| 10.51               	|

-* Both groups have clear seasonal peaks (Summer/Fall), but the difference in average ride length is largest during these peak months, reinforcing the recreational use by casuals during warm weather.

 ### Analyzing Hourly Usage Trends by Rider Type